Down arrow icon Header bottom white curve

 Learning environment

 Within each classroom there is a reading area and classroom displays are linked to topics and feature reading activities and particular authors.
-We have a school library that is organized into colour bands that match reading ability for fiction books and non fiction books are organised into colour topic areas.
+We have a school library that is organised into colour bands that match reading ability for fiction books and non fiction books are organised into colour topic areas.
 Within the library area we have an author display.
 We have school reading ambassadors, which are children from the school council, who help to organise the library and promote reading through school.
-Mrs Best monitors these roles.

 More detailed information regarding Reading at Zetland Primary School can be found in the English Policy, which is located on our school website.